Golfrichie/resume-agent-skills/resume.md

 - Broke down 15,000+ lines of IBM Assembler Code into more manageable chunks aligned on what functions the code was preforming, designed UML code flow diagrams in Microsoft Visio to visualize how the legacy code was flowing and linked together, and analyzed the IBM Assembler Code to extract business logic and requirements needed for the modernized system along with key technical implementation details that would inform future architecture decisions.
 - Collaborated with IBM Assembler Code legacy programmers and business stakeholders to validate understanding of complex ALC code, confirm obsolete and dead code no longer needed, and ensure requirements are accurate with what is coded.
 - Worked in an Agile methodology in 2 week sprints using IBM Rational software to track current activities and deliverables and document impediments for leadership to review and understand current status and next steps in the development and modernization effort.
-- Supported and participated in Agile cermonies, including Product Increment Planning and sprint planning, to ensure all work aligned with key deliverables and expectations documented by client leadership
+- Supported and participated in Agile cermonies, including Product Increment Planning and sprint planning, to ensure all work aligned with key deliverables and expectations documented by client leadership.
+- Utilized IBM Rational and GitHub source control for development activities and maintaining code bases as changes were pushed thru a CI/CD pipeline to meet security and performance requirements.

 ### IT Consulting Senior Consultant/Project Manager — Deloitte Consulting LLP (June 2016–April 2024)
 Client: Internal Revenue Service